Skip to main content

 load_info = pipeline.run(load_data, write_disposition="merge")

-The source function "mongodb_collection" loads data from a particular single collection, where as source "mongodb" can load data from multiple collections.
+The source function "mongodb_collection" loads data from a particular single collection, whereas the source "mongodb" can load data from multiple collections.
 This script configures incremental loading from the "movies" collection based on the "lastupdated" field, starting from midnight on September 10, 2020.

 6. To incrementally load a table with an append-only disposition using hints: